dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/manage-access/audit-log.md

 You must be an **Account Admin** to access the audit log and this feature is only available on Enterprise plans.

-You can view The dbt Cloud audit log events within the 90 days or beyond 90 days:
+The dbt Cloud audit log stores all the events that occurred in your organization:

-- To review events with 90 days, the dbt Cloud audit log has a selectable date range that lists events triggered.
+- For events within 90 days, the dbt Cloud audit log has a selectable date range that lists events triggered.
-- To review events beyond 90 days, **Account Admins** can export all events by selecting **Export All** on the upper right corner.
+- For events beyond 90 days, **Account Admins** can [export](#exporting-logs) all events by selecting **Export All** on the upper right corner.

 ## Accessing the audit log